Alan Wake: Plot

-Alan Wake (voiced by Matthew Porretta) is a bestselling crime fiction author suffering from a two-year stretch of writer's block.
-He and his wife Alice travel to the small mountain town of Bright Falls, Washington for a short vacation on the advice of Alice and Alan's friend and agent Barry Wheeler.
-Before their arrival, Alan has a nightmare about shadowy figures who try to kill him, before an ethereal figure in a diving suit interrupts the dream and teaches him how to utilise the light to fend off the shadows.
+Alan Wake (voiced by Matthew Porretta) is a bestselling crime fiction author from New York City who suffers from a two-year stretch of writer's block.
+He and his wife Alice travel to the small mountain town of Bright Falls, Washington, for a short vacation at the advice of their friend and agent Barry Wheeler.
+Before arriving, Alan has a nightmare about shadowy figures who try to kill him, when an ethereal figure in a diving suit intervenes in the dream and teaches him how to utilize light to fend off the shadows.

-Upon arrival in Bright Falls, Alan goes to a diner to retrieve the keys and map to their rented cabin from Carl Stucky, the cabin's landlord, but encounters a mysterious old woman, who tells him that Stucky had fallen ill and she was entrusted to give Alan the keys.
-The woman directs Alan and Alice to a cabin on an island in the middle of Cauldron Lake, a volcanic crater lake.
-Alan experiences a momentary vision of the old woman from the diner.
-As they unpack, Alice reveals to Alan that the real purpose of their trip is to help break his writer's block by arranging for him to see a famous Bright Falls psychologist named Dr. Emil Hartman and leaving a typewriter in one of the cabin's rooms for him to work on his next book.
-Alan is infuriated and storms out of the cabin, but rushes back when he hears Alice crying for help.
-Alan returns to the cabin just as Alice is being dragged into the lake's waters by a mysterious force.
-Alan dives into the water after her, blacking out as he submerges.
+Upon arrival in Bright Falls, Alan goes to a diner to retrieve the keys to their cabin from Carl Stucky, the landlord, but instead encounters a mysterious old woman, who tells him that Stucky had fallen ill and she was entrusted to give Alan the keys.
+The woman directs the couple to a cabin on an island in the middle of Cauldron Lake, a volcanic crater lake, where Alan experiences a vision of the old woman.
+As they unpack, Alice reveals that the real purpose of their trip is to help break his writer's block by arranging for him to see a famous Bright Falls psychologist named Dr. Emil Hartman.
+Alan is infuriated and storms out, only to rush back when he hears Alice crying for help.
+He returns just as Alice is dragged into the lake's waters by a mysterious force.
+Alan dives in after her, blacking out as he submerges.